|STIS Instrument Handbook for Cycle 26|

-The F25QTZ filter with the NUV-MAMA provides high-throughput broad-band NUV imaging with better rejection of geocoronal emission than the F25MAMA or F25SRF2 modes, the same field of view, and the same high spatial resolution.Sky background on the day side of the orbit contains a significant contribution from [O II] air glow emission at 2471 Å. In high-background conditions, the sky background can dominate the detector background.
-In average day-side observing conditions about half the background will be from the sky and half from detector dark current.
+The F25QTZ filter with the NUV-MAMA provides high-throughput broad-band NUV imaging with better rejection of geocoronal emission than the F25MAMA or F25SRF2 modes, the same field of view, and the same high spatial resolution.Sky background on the day side of the orbit contains a significant contribution from [O II] air glow emission at 2471 Å. In high-background conditions, the sky background can contribute a significant amount to the detector background.
 Observers can limit the background (with some cost to the total amount of observing time per orbit) by using the DARKTIME special requirement.

 Pivot λ (Å) Speak Bλ R80 (arcsec) Figure 14.35: F25QTZ NUV-MAMA Integrated System Throughput and RedleakTable 14.15: F25QTZ NUV-MAMA Sensitivity & Throughput